The very first step in creating and displaying a google maps on any website is to create a google maps API key.

 Step 2: Project Name & HTTP Referrer

-The next step to create a Google Maps API key is to enter your project name and HTTP referrer on the page displayed.
+The next step to create a API key is to enter your project name and HTTP referrer on the page displayed.
 Leaving this field empty can cause other users to use your key in other domains, so you’ll need to restrict your API key by doing the following:

 - API key specific restrictions.
 To restrict an API key for Google Maps, select Restrict key and then click Maps Embed API, which can be found in the Select APIs list.
 Save your preferences and you’re done.